babapooja/Masters-Project/README.md

 This is my Master's project.
 The details of my advisor for this project are -

 Dr. Raj Sunderraman
-    _Professor and Associate Chair
+    _Professor and Associate Chair \n
-    Department of Computer Science
+    Department of Computer Science \n
     Georgia State University
     P.O.
 Box 5060
     Atlanta, GA 30302-5060